jdquerales/MilestoneProject_3/README.md

-## Stream Three Project: Data-Centric Development - Code Institute
+## Stream Three Project: Python and Data Centric Development - Code Institute

 This is the second milestone project of my journey as a Software Developer in Code Institute.
+The goal of this project is to build a full-stack web application that allows users to manage and common dataset about a particular domain.

 ## Data model